matloff/TidyverseSkeptic/README.md

 ## Note re tapply(): the workhorse of base-R

-Above and below, several examples use the Some who have read this essay have objected that **tapply()** is an advanced, esoteric R function, thus inappropriate for the beginners-oriented theme here.
+Above and below, several examples use the **tapply()** function.
+Some who have read this essay have objected that **tapply()** is an advanced, esoteric R function, thus inappropriate for the beginners-oriented theme here.
 This is what they were taught, but actually it is exactly the opposite.  **The tapply() function is the workhorxe of base-R.**

 For example, consider the **ggplot2** package, written by the ()later) inventor of the tidyverse, Hadley Wickham.
 Hadley calls **tapply()**